Breath(ing) with ‘Histories that Hurt’ – We Share Air

 Listen with your body.

-Allow your memory spaces to flow toward the bodies of water that come to you—
+Allow your memory to move toward the bodies of water that come to you—

 waters that hold you,